Contact information

 Public Health Researcher and Honorary Clinical Lecturer

-Ben Amies-Cull is a clinical scientist in Public Health research and leads the simulation modelling work at the Health Behaviours Team.
-His interdisciplinary work spans Health Economics, epidemiology and policy analysis, complementing ongoing practice as a GP.
+Ben Amies-Cull is a clinical scientist in obesity policy and leads the simulation modelling work at the Health Behaviours Team.
+His interdisciplinary work spans health economics, epidemiology and policy analysis, complementing practice as a GP.

 His work addresses priority questions facing our healthcare and social care systems on how Public Health and Primary Care approaches can alleviate the unsustainable burden of preventable non-communicable disease.
 This work includes understanding how different approaches best complement one another to reduce disease burden, costs and inequalities.
 He addresses important issues in how best to complete health economic evaluations for these interventions and present the evidence to policymakers for direct impact.